mixmark-io/turndown/README.md

 ## Plugins

 The plugin API provides a convenient way for developers to apply multiple extensions.
 A plugin is just a function that is called with the `TurndownService` instance.

+## Escaping Markdown Characters

+Turndown uses backslashes (`\`) to escape Markdown characters in the HTML input.
+This ensures that these characters are not interpreted as Markdown when the output is compiled back to HTML.
+For example, the contents of `<h1>1.
+Hello world</h1>` needs to be escaped to `1\.
+Hello world`, otherwise it will be interpreted as a list item rather than a heading.

+To avoid the complexity and the performance implications of parsing the content of every HTML element as Markdown, Turndown uses a group of regular expressions to escape potential Markdown syntax.
+As a result, the escaping rules can be quite aggressive.

+### Overriding `TurndownService.prototype.escape`

+If you are confident in doing so, you may want to customise the escaping behaviour to suit your needs.
+This can be done by overriding `TurndownService.prototype.escape`. `escape` takes the text of each HTML element and should return a version with the Markdown characters escaped.

+Note: text in code elements is never passed to`escape`.

 ## License